 Why American Cockroaches Are Bad News

-In the case of the American Cockroach, their size does not affect their threat level.
+In the case of the American cockroaches, their size does not affect their threat level.
 These larger pests are just as dangerous as any other roach that might invade your property.
 Roaches, in general, are filthy creatures that have a habit of consuming rotting bacteria-ridden organic matter.
-These nasty pests spread disease-causing organisms around homes and businesses over counter tops, kitchen tables, and on left out and stored foods.
+These nasty pests spread disease-causing organisms around homes and businesses over countertops, kitchen tables, and on left out and stored foods.
 Here are just a few diseases you might contract from these dangerous pests.

 - Typhoid Fever

 If you have asthma or any respiratory problem, cockroaches might make you sick in a different way.
 Indirectly, through their shed skins and dirt-like fecal matter, roaches release particulates into the air that often trigger breathing problems.
 This problem compounds itself and becomes worse the larger an infestation becomes.